eugenioLopezRamos/slika-photography/README.md

 - Make an option to just upload(instead of creating 9001 versions of the img)

 **DONE**

+- change the bottom bar and contact tab logos to something on the server.
+- Same treatment for touch scrollbtn move as for mousedrag
 - Tab indexes en las paginas en contactTab - Working correctly.
 - scrollbar focus evt listener works weird when clicking - Fixed, had to change evt listener to mousedown instead of click, and prevent default on click evt.
 - Change the images on the home tab